nsbgn/pandoc.mk/README.md

 The theme is kept simple and monochrome.
 Its most distinguishing quality is that the table of contents extends horizontally and that all its entries are visible without further tapping, hovering or sliding; it is supposed to act as a vantage point.
-The CSS is written using `lessc` and minified with its `clean-css` plugin.
+The CSS is written using `lessc` and minified with `clean-css`.
 The filters are made with `panflute`.